iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Computations Examples.md

 **Remarks**:

 There are cases where, even we have convex functions $f, g$, the closure property might be broken after the conjugation on the infimal convolution.
-See: Exercise 21.7 in Heinz's coursenotes for more information.
+See: Exercise 21.7 in Heinz's course notes for more information.

 #UNFINISHED

 **References:**
-Prof Heinz's Monotone book, Proposition 15.5, and theorem 15.3, for a quick references that only involves convex function, see Prof Hein'z Course notes, Prop 21.1
+Prof Heinz's Monotone book, Proposition 15.5, and theorem 15.3, for a quick references that only involves convex function, see Prof Heinz's Course notes, Prop 21.1